DynamoDS/RefineryPrimer/05-gd-in-office/05-03_how-to-convince-senior-stakeholders-of-using-gd.md

 <img src="../assets/gdoffice/howtoconvince2.png"/>

-Instead of focusing on the all the potential possibilities Refinery can offer, start by thinking of day to day concerns you may be able to address in your practice.
-Assess what is keeping your firm from being more productive, and ask if Refinery can help you solve it.
+Instead of focusing on the all the potential possibilities Generative Design can offer, start by thinking of day to day concerns you may be able to address in your practice.
+Assess what is keeping your firm from being more productive, and ask if Generative Design can help you solve it.

 ### Start With Easy Problems